 When considering the possible causes for these high incidences of accidents, Ohio authorities believe that distracted driving is the primary contributing factor to serious car accidents in the state.
 According to the Ohio State Highway Patrol, over 91,000 car accidents since 2013 have occurred due to distracted driving – leading to over 47,000 injuries and 305 fatalities.

-Part of the reason why distracted driving has been such a large factor in car accidents in Ohio is that the state has categorized it as a secondary offense.
-Law enforcement is not allowed to pull over vehicles due to secondary offenses; these are can only be charged if you are pulled over for a separate infraction.
-This means that drivers who may have been engaged in distracted driving have not been caught by the police because they are otherwise practicing “safe” driving.
+Part of the reason distracted driving has been such a large factor in car accidents in Ohio is that the state has categorized it as a secondary offense.
+Law enforcement cannot pull over vehicles due to secondary offenses; these can only be charged if you are pulled over for a separate infraction.
+This means drivers who may have engaged in distracted driving have not been caught because they otherwise practice “safe” driving.

 It remains to be seen whether further improvements can be made to ensure the safety of drivers in Ohio, but studies like these will hopefully inform enough people to empower change and improvement in driver safety across the board.